-How to Create an Effective Salesforce Training Program (2023)
+How to Create a Salesforce Training & Onboarding Program

-Salesforce has been the most popular CRM for the last eight years, and it’s currently running in 150,000+ organizations.
-It’s a massive sales platform with dozens of products and third-party integrations.
+Salesforce has been the most popular CRM for the last eight years, and it’s currently implemented at 150,000+ organizations.
+It’s a massive sales platform with dozens of products, third-party integrations, and powerful sales workflows.

-As a large, enterprise CRM platform, it also offers endless customization and functionality than other options.
-As with complex solutions, the platform is also complex – meaning difficult application onboarding and training, as well as the need for continuous end-user support.
+As a large enterprise CRM platform, it offers more customization and functionality than other CRM vendors.
+As with complex solutions, the platform comes with a heightened learning curve – meaning challenging application onboarding and training and the need for continuous end-user support.

-Organizations implementing Salesforce should prioritize an individualized training approach by providing a plethora of learning options and resources, tailored to various users and departments, to ensure employees have support for their unique needs.
+Organizations implementing Salesforce should prioritize an individualized training approach for their different business units (AEs, BDRs, CSMs, marketers) by providing learning options and resources tailored to various end-users to ensure employees have the in-app guidance and on-demand support they need to fully adopt the CRM.

-A robust Salesforce training program will help set your team up for success, drive CRM adoption across your reps, and empower your entire sales organization to get the most out of your new Salesforce CRM investment.
+A robust Salesforce training program will help set your team up for success, drive CRM adoption across your reps, and empower your entire sales organization to maximize your new Salesforce CRM investment.

 How to Create a Salesforce Training Program in 6 Steps